-After paying $15 to have an awkward photoshoot in the aisle of a CVS, only to have my passport photos rejected twice (once for being too dark and once for being too bright), I decided there had to be a better way to take your own passport photo.
-Turns out, snapping your own passport photo is easier, cheaper, and much more convenient than going to a “professional” (a.k.a., the cashier at your local drugstore).
+After paying $15 to have an awkward photo shoot in a CVS aisle, only to have my passport photos rejected twice—once for being too dark and once for being too bright—I decided there had to be a way to take your own passport photo.
+As it turns out, snapping your own passport photo is easier, cheaper, and much more convenient than going to a “professional” (a.k.a., the cashier at your local drugstore).

 Websites to Help You Take Your Own Passport Photo

-- The State Department: Bureaucracy has moved into the 21st century, and even the State Department wants to help you take your own passport photo by offering this free photo cropping tool that will size your photo correctly so that you can print it yourself.
+- The U.S. State Department: Bureaucracy has moved into the 21st century, and even the State Department wants to help you take your own passport photo by offering a free photo cropping tool that will size your photo correctly so that you can print it yourself.

-- MyPassportPhotos.com: If you don’t want to deal with printing your own photos, or if you need a passport/visa photo for another country (which may be a different size than the U.S. passport photo), MyPassportPhotos.com does everything for you, including printing and mailing your images directly to your house.
+- MyPassportPhotos.com: If you don’t want to deal with printing your own passport pictures, or if you need a passport or visa photo for another country (which may be a different size than the U.S. passport photo), MyPassportPhotos.com does everything for those who want to take a passport photo at home, including printing and mailing your photos directly to your house.
 You can also pay extra to have your photos checked to make sure that they will be approved.

 Key Passport Photo Requirements

-- “Sized such that the head is between 1 inch and 1 3/8 inches (22 mm and 35 mm), or 50 percent and 69 percent of the image’s total height from the bottom of the chin to the top of the head.
-(Click here for a photo composition template to use as a guideline.)”
+- Passport photos must be “sized such that the head is between 1 inch and 1 3/8 inches (22 mm and 35 mm), or 50 percent and 69 percent of the image’s total height from the bottom of the chin to the top of the head.”
+(Click here for a passport photo composition template.)

-- “Taken within the last 6 months to reflect your current appearance”
+- Passport photos must be “taken within the last 6 months to reflect your current appearance.”

-- “Taken in front of a plain white or off-white background”
+- Passport photos must be “taken in front of a plain white or off-white background.”

-- “Taken in full-face view directly facing the camera”
+- Passport photos must be “taken in full-face view directly facing the camera.”

-- “Taken in clothing that you normally wear on a daily basis”
+- Your passport picture should be “taken in clothing that you normally wear on a daily basis.”

 - “Uniforms should not be worn in your photo, except religious clothing that is worn daily.”

-- “Do not wear a hat or head covering that obscures the hair or hairline, unless worn daily for a religious purpose.
+- When taking your own passport photo, “do not wear a hat or head covering that obscures the hair or hairline, unless worn daily for a religious purpose.
 Your full face must be visible, and the head covering must not cast any shadows on your face.”

 - “Headphones, wireless hands-free devices, or similar items are not acceptable in your photo.”

-The State Department has some good photo examples of images that are and are not accepted.
+To inform how to take your own passport photo, the State Department provides some examples of passport pictures that are and are not accepted.
 Check them out here.

 How to Take Your Own Passport Photo

-- Get a neutral background: If you don’t have any plain white walls to pose in front of, you can tape a piece of plain white poster board behind you to create a clean backdrop.
+- When taking passport pictures, get a neutral background.
+If you don’t have plain white walls to pose in front of at home, tape a piece of plain white poster board behind you to create a clean backdrop.

-- Check the lighting: You can’t have any shadows in your passport photo, so taking it in natural daylight on a sunny day works best.
+- It’s important, when you take your own passport photo, to check the lighting.
+You can’t have any shadows in your passport photo, so taking it in natural daylight on a sunny day works best.

-- Get help: A selfie won’t be accepted, so you’ll either need to use a tripod or ask a friend to snap your picture.
+- Get help: Selfies won’t be accepted as passport pictures, so you’ll either need to use a tripod if you want to take your own passport photo, or ask a friend to snap your picture.